dmouse/dmouse.github.io/_posts/2015-07-25-drupal-8-docker-compose.md

 ---

 ### Usage
-In the first time you only should put this files in your root Drupal 8 project.
+Only put this files in your root Drupal 8 project.

 {% highlight html %}
 $ docker-compose up